wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. automethod:: publish

         Calling this will copy the content of this revision into the live object.
 If the object is in draft, it will be published.

-    .. autoattribute:: content_object

-        This property returns the object this revision belongs to as an instance of the base class.

-    .. autoattribute:: specific_content_object

-        This property returns the object this revision belongs to as an instance of the specific class.

 ``GroupPagePermission``
 =======================